The Trust Registration Service

 The purpose of the TRS is to identify the “beneficial owners” of taxable relevant trusts.
 These are considered to be:

-- Any individual who has control over the trust, which could include a protector.
+- any individual who has control over the trust, which is likely to include a protector and anybody who has the power to change the trustees.

-The first point to note is that information must be current and up to date; so if there are changes between now and the relevant registration or updating deadline, the outdated information can be disregarded.
-For example if a trustee or beneficiary is removed or added in the interim period, only the current trustees and beneficial class at the date of registration must be disclosed.
-When the Register is updated each year, any former beneficiaries and trustees will be removed from the record and will no longer appear on the Register.
+The first point to note is that information must be current and up to date, so if there are changes between now and the relevant registration or updating deadline, the outdated information can be disregarded.
+For example if a trustee or beneficiary is removed or added in the interim period, only the trustees and beneficial class at the date of registration need to be disclosed, and former beneficiaries and trustees should not be registered or should be removed.

 Identifying beneficiaries individually or by class?